 We are looking for a reliable, well-organised member of our technical teams who is keen to learn about old and new technologies.
-You support the whole organisation in its mission.
+You have fun working with volunteers and staff to support the whole organisation in its mission for software freedom.
 Long-term thinking, efficiency and effectiveness are more important to you than the newest cool technology on the block.

 Working time and compensation